manticoresoftware/manticoresearch/docs/sphinxql_reference/call_pq_syntax.rst

 	|    2 | 1         |
 	+------+-----------+

-In ``sparsed`` mode head deamon (one to which you connect and invoke ``CALL PQ``) will divide incoming bunch of docs to agents: '{"title":"angry test", "gid":3 }' will come to the first, and '{"title":"filter test doc2", "gid":13}, 1 as shift' to the second.
-So, each of agents get only half of all parameters.
+In ``sparsed`` mode the head search deamon (the one to which you connect and invoke ``CALL PQ``) will distribute the incoming batch of docs among the agents: '{"title":"angry test", "gid":3 }' will be sent to the first, and '{"title":"filter test doc2", "gid":13}, 1 as shift' to the second.
+So each of agents gets only half of all the documents.

-They process statement and return result back to the head.
-If documents don't contain explicitly defined ``docs_id`` field, each agent, in advance, will add value of ``shift`` to calculated docid values.
+They then process the statements and return the results back to the head.
+If the documents don't contain explicitly defined ``docs_id`` field, each agent in advance will add the value of ``shift`` to the calculated docid values.

-On return, head daemon merge results and returns them to you.
-So, you see same result if you invoke ``CALL PQ`` to single local pq index, but actually work was distributed and each node made half of it.
+On return, the head daemon merges results and returns them to you.
+So you see the same result as if you invoked ``CALL PQ`` to a single local pq index, but actually the work was distributed and each node made half of that.

-``Sharded`` mode is opposite different.
-It is suitable when you push relatively small set of documents, but number of stored queries is huge.
-So, in this case it is more appropriate to store just part of queries on each node, and then unify results returned by applying one and same set of documents.
-That mode have to be explicitly set, since it implies, first, multiplication of network payload, and also expect different indexes on each of remote agents.
-Payload multiplication is absolutely useless if your remotes all have one and same index (well, they will answer one and same result, so why send whole set to _each_ of them?).
+``Sharded`` mode is beneficial when you push relatively small set of documents, but the number of stored queries is huge.
+So in this case it is more appropriate to store just part of PQ rules on each node and then merge the results returned from the nodes that process one and the same set of documents against different sets of PQ rules.
+This mode has to be explicitly set since first of all it implies multiplication of network payload and secondly it expects different indexes in terms of PQ rules in each of the remote agents.
+The payload multiplication is absolutely useless if your remotes all have one and the same index (well, they will answer one and the same result, so why sending the whole set to _each_ of them?).

-Note that query mode (sharded or sparsed) is exclusively logical division, it doesn't reflected anyway in the config.
-You have to select desirable mode when creating and filling indexes by analysing metrics; may be by initial r&d work.
+Note that the query mode (sharded or sparsed) cannot be specified in the config.
+You have to choose the desired mode when creating and filling PQ indexes by analysing metrics.
+Some research may be required to make sure you benefit from either of the modes.

-Note that syntax of HA mirrors in the config (when several hosts assigned to one ``agent`` line, | -separated) has nothing about this modes. (so, each ``agent`` always represents ONE host node of dpq, despite the number of HA mirrors mentioned for this agent).
+Note that the syntax of HA mirrors in the config (when several hosts are assigned to one ``agent`` line, separated with |) has nothing to do with the CALL PQ query mode. (so each ``agent`` always represents ONE host node of dpq despite of the number of HA mirrors specified for this agent).